Infiniti QX30 Insurance Rates

 Price estimates by individual coverage:

-These estimates include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and QX30 models.
+Estimates include $500 policy deductibles, 30/60 liability limits, and includes uninsured motorist and medical coverage.
+Estimates are averaged for all 50 states and QX30 models.

 Price Range from Low to High

-For the normal driver, Infiniti QX30 insurance prices go from as low as $508 for just liability coverage to a high rate of $3,122 for a driver who has had serious violations or accidents.
+For the normal driver, Infiniti QX30 insurance prices range from as low as $508 for the bare minimum liability coverage to a high rate of $3,122 for a driver required to buy high-risk insurance.

 Geographic Price Range

-The ranges above highlight why all drivers should compare rates based on a specific location and risk profile, rather than using averaged prices.
+The ranges above illustrate why all drivers should compare rates quotes using their specific location and risk profile, rather than relying on rate averages.

 Use the form below to get customized rates for your location.